bjia56/spacenet/README.md

-# spacenet
+# SpaceNet

-A space-themed network control game
+A space-themed network control game where players claim IPv6 addresses by sending UDP packets.